 Set-up is a little more complicated than the other platforms.

 Generally good sound quality but sessions can be unstable at times.
 The developers are working to both lower latency and improve stability.

-Jams take place on open public servers, which anyone can join at will.
+Jams can take place on open public servers, which anyone can join at will.
 They’re organized by genre and location.

-Simple set-up and easy-to-use interface.
+Simple set-up and easy-to-use.

 Generally good sound quality.

 No recording capability within the app, but recording can be enabled in the server software.

 Good sound quality.